Recognizing God’s Sovereignty I Am No Longer Strict With My Daughter’s Study

 God is righteous and He has given everyone talents and a natural instinct for survival, just like my daughter: Although she isn’t enlightened in other aspects, God has given her the gift of making handcraft.
 Even though she wasn’t professionally trained, her handworks were decent.
 After they saw the pictures of her works on WeChat, her teachers and classmates complimented her one after another, and some people said she had a talent for art and it was possible that in the future she would work in this trade.
 In the past, I didn’t think this was my daughter’s talent, but felt that she was not engaged in honest work for she always played with plasticine, and I even wanted to throw her works away.
 Now I realized: She has an interest in this aspect.
 This is her forte given by God.
 I should encourage and help her to bring her gift to bear.
 Only this is obeying God’s arrangement for her.

-I thought of the words in the, “The fear of the LORD is the beginning of wisdom: and the knowledge of the holy is understanding” (Proverb 9:10).
+I thought of the words in the Bible, “The fear of the LORD is the beginning of wisdom: and the knowledge of the holy is understanding” (Proverb 9:10).
 Therefore, I asked my daughter to believe in God from a young age with my husband and me, hoping she could know the existence of God, and recognize and obey God’s sovereignty.
 Now my daughter goes to youth meetings once a week at the church, sings and praises God, and reads God’s words with little brothers and sisters.
 She has gained much knowledge from God’s words, and she is much more sensible than before in life.
 When we come back home tired, she will voluntarily serve us tea; when we are too busy to cook, she will cook for us….
 Seeing her transformation, I am thankful to God, and I know it is God’s words that have changed my daughter and me.
-Now my daughter is no longer a “snail,” and I am no longer the one who walks with a snail.
-Under the guidance of God’s words, we begin to go forward in step with each.

 You may be interested in this article: How to Stop Being a Controlling Mother